 An important finding of our study is, we found a strong correlation between breast cancer diagnosis delay and advanced stages of the cancer.
 The highest proportion of patient delay has been observed among the patients with stage-III.
-So patients are not aware of their signs and symptoms and they get detected at the advanced stage of the cancer, which becomes so challenging for the patients to recover.
+So, patients are not aware of their signs and symptoms and they get detected at the advanced stage of the cancer, which becomes so challenging for the patients to recover.
 In many developing nations, women frequently receive a cancer diagnosis at an advanced stage of the disease, which poses significant challenges for their treatment (Akinyemiju, 2012).
 So public awareness must be increased in both rural and urban people and more information about the disease should be disseminated.
 Patients should be encouraged to detect and go for diagnosis early.
 The proportion of provider delay has been observed among the patients with stage-I and lowest proportion for stage-IV.
 However, the highest proportion of total delay has been observed among the patients with stage-III accounted for 30.90 weeks.
 So, the policymakers should immediately take the actions to increase screening programmes so that the disease can be detected early and become easier to recover.

 In Bangladesh, the growing trends of urbanisation and privatisation pose considerable challenges in formulating a cohesive policy agenda (Ginsburg, 2016).
 A study conducted in 2010 highlighted that the private sector offers high-quality healthcare services in Bangladesh (Bergeson-Lockwood, Madsen & Bernstein, 2010).
 However, these services remain financially inaccessible for low-income individuals.
 Concurrently, public healthcare facilities encounter significant obstacles in reaching a substantial portion of the population and ensuring both accessibility and quality of care and effectively addressing these barriers necessitates the leadership of a proficient policy maker capable of navigating these complexities (Ginsburg, 2016; Bangladesh Bureau of Statistics, 2014).